 August was another solid month for job additions in California, with employers adding 44,800 positions and the unemployment rate remaining at a record low.
 Get Pacific Union Chief Economist Selma Hepp's take on the latest numbers.

 Tag Archive: Alameda County

-California continued to create jobs in May, with the unemployment rate remaining at an all-time low.
-Pacific Union Chief Economist Selma Hepp offers her perspective on the latest employment trends in California, the Bay Area, and Los Angeles.
+California employers added almost 50,000 jobs in July, while the unemployment rate remained at an all-time low.
+Pacific Union Chief Economist Selma Hepp examines the latest job numbers for the state, the Bay Area, and Los Angeles County.

 Sign Up for Daily Blog Updates

 Receive daily blog posts from Pacific Union in your inbox.

 Receive monthly real estate news from Pacific Union in your inbox.